evildmp/diataxis-documentation-framework/source/start-here.rst

 ---------

 ..  sidebar::

     * :ref:`Reference in more detail <reference>`

 **Reference guides contain the technical description** - facts - that a user needs in order to do things correctly: accurate, complete, reliable information, free of distraction and interpretation.
 They contain *propositional or theoretical knowledge*, not guides to action.

 Like a how-to guide, reference documentation serves the user who is at *work*, and it's up to the user to be sufficiently competent to interpret and use it correctly.

 *Reference material is neutral.* It is not concerned with what the user is doing.
-A marine chart could be used by a ship's navigator to plot a course, but equally well by a prosecuting magistrate in a legal case.
+A marine chart could be used by a ship's navigator to plot a course, but equally well by an investigating judge.

 Where possible, the architecture of reference documentation should reflect the structure or architecture of the thing it's describing - just like a map does.
 If a method is part of a class that belongs to a certain module, then we should expect to see the same relationship in the documentation too.

 Explanation
 -----------

 ..  sidebar::

     * :ref:`Explanation in more detail <explanation>`
     * :ref:`Understanding the difference between reference and explanation <reference-explanation>`